saudiequity/Abitur/README.md

 ▪︎ Concepts of Finance (Hanken School of Economics)

-▪︎ DBA Thesis about "IT Challenges in Mergers and Acquisitions" (Copenhagen Business School)
+▪︎ DBA (Mergers and Acquistitions) from New York Institute of Finance

 #  CFA Institute Investment Foundations